StewartPan/devmock/README.md

 # devmock
 A mock server for web development which decouples frontend and backend developers and improve development efficiency.

-> Record, mock, and proxy HTTP/HTTPS traffic as middleware for improving development efficiency.
+> Record, mock, and proxy HTTP/HTTPS traffic as middleware for Web development.

 ## Installation